 - Dolphin/Whale watching in Trincomalee

 Browsing through Skyscanner for the cheapest flights out of Bangalore, I found return flights to Colombo at around 11,000 INR, and within 24 hours I booked the flight.
 I literally had three days before my travel date.
 Like I said, my most impulsive international travel plans ever!
 On such short notice, I wasn’t able to find company, so I decided to travel solo!
 Company or not, travel goes on for me.

 Given that I had so little time to figure out my travel plans — honestly, I was anxious to see how it was going to pan out.

 While I was exploring my options of diving there, I soon found out that diving in Sri Lanka is seasonal.
-Meaning if you happen to find yourself in Sri Lanka between November to March, you’ll have to dive on the east coast – and the Nilaveli is the best location for this.
-On the other hand, Colombo on the West Coast of Sri Lanka offers plenty of diving opportunities from April to October.
+Meaning if you happen to find yourself in Sri Lanka between November to March, you’ll have to dive on the west coast – and Colombo offers plenty of wreck diving opportunities.
+On the other hand, Nilaveli on the East Coast of Sri Lanka offers plenty of diving opportunities from April to October.
 So, since I was traveling in July, keeping my base as Nilaveli only made sense.
 Then, I started planning a trip to Sri Lanka.